marcozennaro/tropo_paper/paper.md

 latter case, which is more frequent in paths over seawater, since it is a very good reflector.

-![Tropspheric duct propagation: Wave reflection on the surafce (water or ground) is sharp, while in the tropospheric layer it is a succession of gradual bends.
-Happens more frequently in pathts over water, where the evaporation favors the formation of inversion layers\label{fig:duct}](tropospheric-duct.png)
+![Tropospheric duct propagation: Wave reflection on the surface (water or ground) is sharp, while in the tropospheric layer it is a succession of gradual bends.
+Happens more frequently in paths over water, where the evaporation favors the formation of inversion layers\label{fig:duct}](tropospheric-duct.png)